Quantization Tools

 n_bits

-are floating point values that will be converted to integers
+are floating point values that will be converted to integersis_signed

-determines if the quantized integer values should allow negative values
+determines if the quantized integer values should allow negative valuesis_symmetric

 determines if the range of floating point values to be quantized should be taken as symmetric around zero